jishanajabir-hub/student-helpdesk-ai/README.md

 # 🎓 Student Helpdesk AI Chatbot
-🎯 A beginner-friendly AI chatbot project built to simulate a real college student helpdesk.
+🎯 A domain-specific AI chatbot designed to simulate a real college student helpdesk experience.

-This project is a Student Helpdesk Chatbot built using Python and Streamlit.
+This project is built with Python and Streamlit to provide intelligent and interactive responses to common student queries.

 A domain-specific chatbot built using **Python** and **Streamlit** to assist students with common academic and administrative queries.
 This project demonstrates chatbot logic, basic NLP-style intent handling, session-based chat memory, and a clean user interface.